drbap/dashboard-navigator-for-obsidian/README.md

 ## Intuitive Advanced Search

-The Dashboard navigator search allows you to quickly access and filter specific files within your vault.
+The Dashboard Navigator search allows you to quickly access and filter specific files within your vault.
 Quickly find notes, images, canvases, audios, videos, PDFs, and more with simple commands.

 ### Basic Commands